 Disclosure: Sailing Clothes and Gear is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
-This means if you click on the link and purchase the item, we will receive an affiliate commission at no extra cost for you.
-This helps us to continue writing reviews, tops lists, and providing educational articles for our readers.
+This means if you click on the link and purchase the item, we will receive an affiliate commission at no extra cost to you.
+This helps us to continue writing reviews, top lists, and providing educational articles for our readers.

 To name a boat can be fun and serious business all wrapped up together.
 Some people may know instantly what they will name their boat while others may really take their time contemplating the perfect name for their new floating oasis.